Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

-This course emphasizes programming using scripting languages for the purpose of creating the back-end of web applications.
+This course emphasizes programming using scripting languages to create the back-end of web applications.
 A variety of languages and utilities available on the web server are covered.
 The student is expected to have programming experience, knowledge of the Unix/Windows environments, and knowledge of database.

 Prerequisites: CPSC 217D and CPSC 207D and CPSC 323D